April (giraffe): Life

 On April 15, 2017, Animal Adventure Park announced April had gone into labor, noting that the calf's hooves had come out of the womb and that it would take between 30 minutes and two hours from that point to complete the birth.
 The calf, a male with a height of 5.75 ft and weighing 129 lb, was born at approximately 9:54 a.m.
 Eastern Time.
 The giraffe cam was shut off at 4:30 p.m.
 Eastern Time on April 21, with the staff appearing on camera before the shutoff to express their thanks.
 As a result of a name-the-baby contest, the calf was named Tajiri, from the Swahili language word for "hope".

 On July 25, 2018, Animal Adventure Park announced that April and Oliver had conceived a second time earlier in the year.
 This calf, also a male, was born at 12:43 p.m.
 Eastern Time on March 16, 2019; as with Tajiri's birth, the birth was live-streamed on the Internet, with 300,000 viewers at the time of birth.
-On March 16, 2019, at 12:43 pm April gave birth to her fourth son, Azizi (Ah-Zee-Zee) weighing 139 pounds with a height of 5 feet and 11 inches.
-The calf was on his feet at 1:27 pm; and was observed nursing at 1:51 pm.
+The calf, named Azizi (Ah-Zee-Zee), weighed 139 pounds with a height of 5 feet and 11 inches.
+He was on his feet at 1:27 pm; and was observed nursing at 1:51 pm.

 April was placed on birth control in June 2019 and entered senior care after her handlers observed behavior that made them believe that further calf bearing would be hazardous to her health.
 During her retirement, she was housed with her two youngest children, Tajiri and Azizi.
 Subsequently Animal Adventure Park acquired another female giraffe, Johari, to continue breeding of the species with Oliver.

 On November 25, 2019, it was announced that Azizi, April's youngest calf, was moving to the East Texas Zoo & Gator Park in Grand Saline, Texas, in spring 2020, because he was growing faster than older brother Tajiri, and also taking to alfalfa hay and a fortified pelleted giraffe diet early on in his development.

 The East Texas Zoo and Gator Park announced that Azizi died unexpectedly on October 27, 2020.
 He had recently received treatment for a parasitic issue; the treatment regimen appeared to be working, and Azizi was showing signs of improvement.
 On October 27, however, Azizi was unable to stand, and he died during a veterinary examination.
 Post-mortem review revealed a twisted gut around his cranial mesenteric artery, which was ultimately the cause of his death.
 This condition was entirely unexpected and unpreventable.